 | RingCentral | Yes (50-min limit) | $20/user/mo | ✅ All paid plans | ✅ Advanced tier | ❌ Needs add-on | Phone + video + SMS in one tool |

-A few patterns stand out.
+Several patterns stand out.
 Pin is the only platform that bundles scheduling into a recruiting workflow rather than selling video as a standalone product.
-Google Meet and Microsoft Teams are the most affordable pure video options, especially if you're already paying for Workspace or M365.
-And Calendly is the only tool here designed to sit on top of another video platform rather than replace one.
+Google Meet and Microsoft Teams are the most affordable pure video options, especially if you’re already paying for Workspace or M365.
+Calendly is the only tool here designed to sit on top of another video platform rather than replace one.

 Pin’s AI handles sourcing, outreach, and scheduling in one workflow - see how automated interview scheduling works.